prasadpamidi/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The method `process_image()` inside code cell 21, return the final output image with lane polygon plotted onto the real world image.
+The method `process_image()` inside code cell 21, returns the final output image with lane polygon plotted onto the real world image.

-To properly plot polyfill shape on to the actual real world image, i have used the method `convert_to_real_space()` which takes the inverse matrix value returned from `warp_img()` method to perform this.
+To properly plot polyfill shape on to the actual real world image, i have used the method `convert_to_real_space()` which takes the inverse matrix value returned from `warp_img()` method to perform this task with `cv2.warpPerspective` method.

 .
-Here is an example of my result on a test image:
+Here is the final result for one of the image from video pipeline:

 ![alt text][image8]